libmapper/UnityMapper/docs/api.md

     }
 }
 ```

 Note that this implementation is actually different from the one in the source code.
 The real implementation actually maps directly to a `float[]`,
 instead of letting UnityMapper do the additional step of converting the `Vector3`.
 This is a bit faster in practice, but you can likely just use a built-in or custom type converter
 unless your property is performance-critical.

 Hopefully, in the [future](https://github.com/EggAllocationService/libmapper-unity/issues/5), UnityMapper will be able to generate classes implementing IMappedProperty for you.

-To register this property extractor create a custom `RegisterExtensions` method and call `RegisterPropertyExtractor` like so:
+To register your property extractor override the `RegisterExtensions` method and call `RegisterPropertyExtractor` like so:
 ```csharp
     public override void RegisterExtensions()
     {